lemuelkumarga/titanic/README.md

 #### Embedding Survival Relationships

-One of the major issues with the above GAM model is the failure to take into account relationships between passengers.
-For instance, a mother’s survival status could be highly dependent on the child’s.
-To take into account these factors, we introduce two hidden features in the model:
+One of the major issues with GAM is the failure to encode relationships amongst passengers.
+For instance, a mother’s survival status could highly depend on the child’s.
+To account for these factors, we introduce two hidden features in the model:

-  - <span class="hl">PfemaleM</span> is the probability that a passenger’s female family member will survive, and
+  - <span class="hl">PfemaleM</span>: The probability that a passenger’s female family member will survive, and
-  - <span class="hl">PmaleM</span> is the probability that a passenger’s male family member will survive.
+  - <span class="hl">PmaleM</span>: The probability that a passenger’s male family member will survive.

-To estimate the two features, we first need a model that calculates the survival likelihood of each individual.
-Each individual’s family can then be identified by assuming that families have the same
+To estimate the two features, we first need a model that calculates the survival likelihood of every individual.
+Each individual’s family can then be identified through his/her <span class="hl">last name</span>,
-<span class="hl">Last Name</span>, <span class="hl">Passenger
-class</span> and <span class="hl">Port of Embarkation</span> .
-The
+<span class="hl">passenger class</span> and <span class="hl">port of
-survival likelihoods of family members are then averaged across
+embarkation</span>.
+The survival likelihoods of family members are then averaged across <span class="hl">Sex</span> to obtain
-<span class="hl">Sex</span> to obtain <span class="hl">PfemaleM</span>
+<span class="hl">PfemaleM</span> and <span class="hl">PmaleM</span>
-and
-<span class="hl">PmaleM</span>.
+respectively.

 ``` r
 lastName <- function(l) { as.character(sapply(l, ..(x) %:=% { (unlist(strsplit(x, ", "))[[1]]) })) }